 - 'What Works' events

 Join us at our first ‘What Works’ event on the 26th October at Wellcome, Euston Road, London.
 This event comprises two sessions.
 From 11am-1pm we invite anyone with an interest in this project to join us to find out more, and to contribute ideas as to how to ensure the project delivers effective outcomes.
 From 1pm-2pm there will be a networking lunch for participants of both sessions.
 The second session from 2pm-4pm is the first of a series of ‘What Works’ sessions which will be run over the next 10 months.
 Aimed specifically at people who have experience of engaging the public with genome editing (and related fields) this session will seek to bring people together to discuss their experiences around specific topics (e.g. working with A-level students; public dialogue), to discuss any current challenges, and, where possible, to synthesise their learning into a set of top tips or a resource to help others working to engage the public with genome editing.
 Please note – we will prioritise places at session 2, to those who have contributed to the call for evidence.
-If you would like to attend either or both sessions of this event – please complete the event registration form.
+Event registration has now closed.
+For more information, please contact email@example.com.
 This event is the first in a series of 'What Works' events, click here to find out more and get involved.

 - Activity survey